+First let’s go over why menus are important.
 Menus determine how visitors will interact with your content.
-They drive navigation and good navigation will allow your visitors to successfully search your site, and they will stay longer as they will be they will be able to find what they are looking for without extraneous scrolling or button clicking.
-The big thing you need to remember is to KEEP IT SIMPLE!
+They drive navigation and without functional navigation, your ePortfolio is all but useless.
+Good navigation will allow your visitors to successfully search your site, and they will stay longer as they will be they will be able to find what they are looking for without extraneous scrolling or button clicking.
+This may sound daunting, but the only thing you need to remember is KEEP IT SIMPLE!

 Visitors will read your menu from left to right so make sure the most important links come first.
 Also, it looks untidy if titles are lengthy so keep them short.
-Short, sharp and punchy link names work best to capture your readers attention!
+(See Customizing Menu Items below) Short, sharp and punchy link names work best to capture your readers attention!

 Most often, menus appear in the header and/or footer of a website, the default placement of your menu will depend on the theme you have chosen.
 Commonly the site’s menu will appear near the top of the page as a horizontal bar below the site’s title.
 On a mobile device, the menu may appear as a hamburger icon (three short horizontal lines) in the top left or right corner of the device.